-Mediolanum has therefore determined the required capital as the greater of 100% (150% in Ireland) of the EU minimum solvency margin and a level of risk capital derived from a simplified internal model.
+Mediolanum has therefore determined the required capital as the greater of 100% (150% in Ireland) of the EU minimum solvency margin and a level of risk capital derived from an internal risk capital model, presented net of the impact of relevant eligible items that can be used to support capital requirements with no associated cost to shareholders, being represented by the present value of future profits PVFP after TVOG and after the cost of NHR.

-In order to derive its internal risk capital assessment, Mediolanum has adopted the following approach:
+In order to derive the internal risk capital, Mediolanum has adopted the following approach:

-- the calculation has been performed considering Mediolanum as a single entity, taking into account the overall Life IFRS segment - using economic capital techniques, an amount of MCEV "at risk" has been determined by applying stress tests to key parameters - the tests use the same stresses as in the Solvency II QIS5 exercise and are therefore calibrated using a VaR measure with a 99.5% confidence level over a one year period - the diversification effect has been taken into account within underwriting risks, market risks and between these two risk categories using the QIS5 correlation matrix; no diversification has been considered between covered and non-covered business
+- the calculation has been performed considering Mediolanum as a single entity, taking into account the overall Life IFRS segment - using economic capital techniques, an amount of MCEV "at risk" has been determined by applying stress tests to key parameters - the tests use the same stresses as in the Solvency II Standard Formula approach and are therefore calibrated using a VaR measure with a 99.5% confidence level over a one year period, apart from operation risk where an internal estimate is used - the diversification effect has been taken into account within underwriting risks, market risks and between these two risk categories using the Solvency II Standard Formula correlation matrix; no diversification has been considered between covered and noncovered business.

-In practice, the regulatory minimum requirements (100% of EU minimum in Italy and 150% in Ireland) exceed those arising from the simplified internal model as described above.
-Total required capital for the life business as at December 31, 2013 is 213 million Euro, which corresponds to approximately 101% of the consolidated EU minimum margin.
+In practice, the regulatory minimum requirements (100% of EU minimum in Italy and 150% in Ireland) exceed those arising from the internal risk capital model as described above.
+Total required capital for the life business as at December 31, 2014 is 225 million Euro, which corresponds to approximately 101% of the consolidated EU minimum margin.